Restrictions are still in place to protect us from COVID-19.

 This happens when people are within 1 to 2 metres of each other.

-It is why keeping a 2 metre distance from other people is so effective in reducing the spread.
+That's why keeping a 2 metre distance from other people is an important way of reducing the spread of COVID-19.

 You can also get the virus from infected surfaces.
 For example, when someone who has the virus sneezes or coughs, droplets with the virus can fall onto surfaces around them.